bradleyboyuyang/ML-HFT/README.md

 In this project, we provide a framework/pipeline for high frequency trading using machine/deep learning techniques.
 More advanced feature engineering (with depth trade and quote data) and models (such as pre-trained models) can be applied in this framework.

 ### Target
-- Extract trading signals from multi-level orderbook data
+- Extract trading signals from level-II orderbook data
-- Replicate well-designed high frequency trading (HFT) strategies using machine learning and deep learning techniques
+- Predict orderbook dynamics using machine learning and deep learning techniques

 ### Data
 The SGX FTSE CHINA A50 INDEX Futures (新加坡交易所FTSE中国A50指数期货) tick depth data are used.